 Program Leadership

-Aidan Gronauer, civil rights manager for the IBR program, is a helper by nature.
+Aidan Gronauer, Assistant Director of Civil Rights & Equity, is a helper by nature.
 It’s a trait that lends itself perfectly to a career focused on diversity, equity, and inclusion.
 “That’s just who I am,” says Gronauer.
 “It’s - part of my nature to – advocate for underserved and marginalized communities.”

 Aidan grew up in Memphis, Tennessee, the location of the July 1959 Freedom Rally led by Dr. Martin Luther King Jr. and gospel singer Mahalia Jackson.
 This event is widely acknowledged as the beginning of the modern American civil rights movement.